glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## overview-deck-switcher.py: Switch Between Decks on the Main Screen
+## overview-deck-switcher: Switch Between Decks on the Main Screen

 Adds the following hotkeys to Anki's main deck browser screen: